Anwita0106/NEXA/README.md

-**NEXA – Turning Idle Computers into Shared Computing Power**
+<u>**NEXA – Turning Idle Computers into Shared Computing Power**</u>

 **Overview**

 Have you ever wanted to train an AI model or run a research experiment but didn't have access to a powerful GPU?
 At the same time, millions of laptops and desktops around the world sit idle for hours every day.
 NEXA was built to connect these two worlds.
 NEXA is a decentralized compute-sharing platform that allows people with unused CPU or GPU resources to share them with students, developers, and researchers who need extra computing power.
 Instead of letting valuable hardware remain unused, we create a network where resources can be shared securely and efficiently.
 Our goal is simple: make computing power more accessible to everyone.

 **The Problem**